O Ébrio (film)

 O Ébrio (English: The Drunkard) is a 1946 Brazilian film directed by Gilda de Abreu.
 The screenplay is based on a song by Vicente Celestino.
-The film, in addition to being the first Brazilian sound film directed by a woman, was a commercial and critical success, with approximately 4 million viewings between 1946 and 1950.
+In addition to being the first female director of a Brazilian sound film, the movie enjoyed both commercial and critical success, garnering about 4 million viewers between 1946 and 1950.
 It is still regarded as "one of the great successes of Brazilian Cinema", according to film historian João Luiz Vieira.